 The HTC Vive is an interactive VR set which consists of a headset and controllers.
 As opposed to VR glasses, the HTC Vive makes for a more immersive experience, making you feel like you are in another world.

 You can use a 360 degree camera to make video recordings where a view in every direction is recorded at the same time.
 The file is automatically stored on the app on your phone.
 Open the app and place your phone in a pair of VR glasses for a 3D view.

 Augmented reality (AR)

 Discover the inside of the human body with this Augmented reality t-shirt.
-Scan the t-shirt with the app and learn where your organs are and how they work.
+Scan the t-shirt with the app and learn the position of your organs and how they work.

 The 3D pen works by extruding heated plastic called Filament that cools almost instantly into a solid, stable structure, allowing for the free-hand creation of three-dimensional objects.